uminocelo/musgo/README.md

 | 4	    | 9	      |   75%        |
 | 5	    | 12      |   100%       |

-You can combine blocks and adjust responsiveness with `data-musgo-block-[breakpoint]``.
+You can combine blocks and adjust responsiveness with `data-musgo-block-[breakpoint]`.

 ## 🌗 Dark Mode